conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

   * **``full_package_mode``**: any change in the package reference (excluding revisions) will modify the package ID of the consumer recipe.
-Let's see how modifying an option in the required recipe modify its package ID and a new value is computed for our package:
+Let's see how modifying an option in the required ``fmt`` recipe modify its package ID and a new value is computed for the consumer package:

     ```bash
     ⇒  conan config set general.default_package_id_mode=full_package_mode